stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 <div class="panel panel-default">
   <div class="panel-body">
     <strong>
-    While most parts of the new Java API are already working, we are still in the process of stableizing it.
+    While most parts of the new Java API are already working, we are still in the process of stabilizing it.
 If you encounter any problems, feel free to <a href="https://github.com/stratosphere/stratosphere/issues">post an issue on GitHub</a> or <a href="https://groups.google.com/forum/#!forum/stratosphere-dev">write to our mailing list</a>.
 You can also check out our stable <a href="{{ site.baseurl }}/docs/0.4/programming_guides/java.html">Java Record API</a>, which is the default API of all previous versions.
     </strong>
   </div>
 </div>